oshaughnessy/sierramountainll/_pages/about.md

 ![SMLL Logo]({{ site.url }}{{ site.baseurl }}/assets/images/smll-logo-trans.png){: .align-left .full-width .gimme-space }

-We have been serving the mountain communities of the Sierra foothills for over 30 years, providing baseball and softball activities for coed players from 4-13.
+We have been serving the mountain communities of the Sierra foothills since 1972, providing baseball and softball activities for coed players from 4-13.
 Our areas of coverage include the towns of Ahwahnee, Bass Lake, Fish Camp, North Fork, and Oakhurst.

 Our purpose is to implant the ideas of sportsmanship, honesty, loyalty, courage, and respect for leadership into our youth.